no coat of arms

 In June 1987, PREBLE deployed with the SARATOGA (CV 60) Battle Group to the Mediterranean Sea and the Black Sea, returning in November 1987.
 PREBLE was awarded DESRON TWO's Battle Efficency "E" for competition that ended in March 1988.
 "E's" were awarded in Engineering, Damage Control, ASW, Electronic Warfare, Seamanship, Navigation, and Communications.

-On January 14, 1989, PREBLE left Norfolk, Va., on a deployment with the Standing Naval Force Atlantic and for the next months she operated Norhtern Atlantic before returning home on July 14, 1989.
+On January 14, 1989, PREBLE left Norfolk, Va., on a deployment with the Standing Naval Force Atlantic and for the next months operated in the Northern Atlantic before returning home on July 14, 1989.